Diesel (2025 film)

 Diesel is a 2025 Indian Tamil-language action thriller film written and directed by Shanmugam Muthusamy in his directorial debut and produced by Third Eye Entertainment and SP Cinemas.
 The film stars Harish Kalyan, Athulya Ravi and Vinay Rai in the lead roles with Vivek Prasanna as the antagonist with an ensemble cast consisting of P. Sai Kumar, Ananya, Karunas, Ramesh Thilak, Kaali Venkat, Sachin Khedekar, Zakir Hussain, Thangadurai, and KPY Dheena in pivotal roles.

 The film was officially announced in December 2021.
 Principal photography commenced later the same month and wrapped in November 2023.
-The film's music is composed by Dhibu Ninan Thomas, with cinematography handled by M. S. Prabhu and Richard M. Nathan; and editing by San Lokesh.
+The music was composed by Dhibu Ninan Thomas, with cinematography handled by M. S. Prabhu and Richard M. Nathan; and editing by San Lokesh.
 Diesel was theatrically released on 17 October 2025, coinciding with Diwali.

 Plot

 In 1979, a 17 km pipeline was installed to transport crude oil, crossing 40 villages and connecting Chennai Harbour and Ennore, with the OPC crude oil storage unit.
-The natives resisted, fearing it would harm their livelihoods, but the government used its authority by killing two organizers, effectively ending the protests.
+The natives resisted, fearing it would harm their livelihoods and held protests, but the government used its authority by killing two organizers, effectively ending the protests.
 Manoharan, one of the organizers, secretly tapped the pipeline and began illicitly smuggling crude oil, using the money to benefit the community without revealing his identity.
-Years later, Manoharan's adopted son, Vasudevan "Diesel Vasu", a chemical engineer, expanded the illicit trade by transporting it to Pathaan's Mumbai refinery, with bribed government officials turning a blind eye.
+In 2012, Manoharan's adopted son, Vasudevan "Diesel Vasu", a chemical engineer, expanded the illicit trade by transporting it to Pathaan's Mumbai refinery, with bribed government officials turning a blind eye.
 The refined petrol and diesel were then mixed with the legal supply and distributed in Chennai.
-Vasu further expanded the operation by disguising white petrol as ice cubes to evade police detection and channeled the money for welfare activities through his friend, Sedrayan "Jettu".
+Vasu further expanded the operation by disguising white petrol as ice cubes to evade police detection and channelled the money for welfare activities through his friend, Sedrayan "Jettu".

-DCP Mayavel, a ruthless officer, takes bribes from Manoharan, but often clashes with Vasu.
+DCP Mayavel, a ruthless officer, takes bribes from Manoharan but often clashes with Vasu.
 Balamurugan, with Mayavel's backing, starts stealing from lorries by bribing drivers, adulterating fuel with coloured water.
 The adulterated petrol damages vehicle engines, prompting police to investigate the supplying pumps.
 Vasu discovers Balamurugan's involvement and warns lorry owners.
 Balamurugan retaliates, using political influence to send a councillor to threaten Vasu, but Vasu resists.
 A meeting is arranged between Manoharan, Mayavel, Balamurugan, and oil syndicate members.
 Mayavel threatens to halt Manoharan's dealings unless Balamurugan's business is allowed, challenging anyone to stop Balamurugan from tapping crude oil like Manoharan.
 Manoharan's oil tankers are confiscated, angering Vasu, who steals Mayavel's jeep to threaten him, despite Manoharan's warnings to stay calm.
 Mayavel faces heat from superiors and, enraged, attacks Vasu, but Vasu retaliates, severely injuring Mayavel.